Writers. Scholars. Teachers.

 SFA's Department of English and Creative Writing is composed of professors with a wide range of backgrounds, interests and experiences.
-You'll work with award-winning writers and literary critics who study and teach writing – academic, professional and creative – and language as it applies to everything from video games and modern poetry and 19th century literature, to folklore and feminist theory and science fiction, and so much more.
-One thing our English professors have in common: They love teaching as much as they love writing.
-They are passionate about sharing their knowledge with literary-minded Lumberjacks.
-They are well-skilled to guide students toward futures and careers in professions where this knowledge is most important.
+You'll work with award-winning writers and scholars of literature, creative writing and rhetoric who study and teach textuality in many forms, everything from ancient and medieval literature to modern novels, drama, poetry, and AI tools.
+One thing our English professors have in common: they love teaching as much as they love research, and they are passionate about working with literary-minded Lumberjacks.

 Mark Sanders